Please contact me at any time to view recent work or to discuss a commission.

 Thame Art Crawl - Autumn 2023 - www.thameartcrawl.com

-After graduating from the Royal College of Art & teaching at Wycombe Abbey School I have been a full time artist for the last 10 years.
+After graduating from the Royal College of Art & teaching at Wycombe Abbey School I have been a full time artist for over 10 years.
 I am continually inspired by coasts & landscapes to produce work for open studio events, local galleries & for commission.